Brand: Mobile Fidelity

 Exhilarating, Uptempo, and Immediate: Four & More Documents One of Miles Davis’ Final Excursions with a Program of Standards

-Hear the Interior of Philharmonic Hall at New York’s Lincoln Center Come Alive: Mobile Fidelity’s Hybrid SACD Illuminates Venue Acoustics, Musicians’ Phrasings
+Hear the Interior of Philharmonic Hall at New York’s Lincoln Center: Mobile Fidelity’s Numbered-Edition Hybrid SACD Illuminates Venue Acoustics and Musicians’ Phrasings

 Given his prolific recorded output, Miles Davis seldom abandoned a conceptual vision in the studio, particularly after the turn of the 1960s.
 Which makes a live document such as Four & More all the more valuable for the manner in which it portrays the legendary trumpeter removed from thematic demands and interior confines, and instead letting loose onstage with a program of stellar material that he’d soon abandon in favor of experimentalism.